-Stacking sand bags along a level contour creates a barrier which detains sediment - laden water, ponding water upstream of the barrier and promoting sedimentation
+Stacking sand bags along a level contour creates a barrier which detains sediment laden water, ponding water upstream of the barrier and promoting sedimentation.

-- Along the perimeter of the site
+- ► Along the perimeter of the site.

-- May be used in drainage areas up to 5 acres
+- ▶ May be used in drainage areas up to 5 acres.

-- · Along streams and channels
+- ► Along streams and channels

-- · Across swales with small catchments
+- Across swales with small catchments.

-- · Around temporary spoil areas
+- Around temporary spoil areas.

-- Below the toe of a cleared slope
+- Below the toe of a cleared slope.

-- · Install along a level contour - Base of sand bag barrier should be at least 48" wide - · Height of sand bag barrier should be at least 18" high - 4" PVC pipe may be installed between the top layer of sand bags to drain large flood flows - Provide area behind barrier for runoff to pond and sediment to settle - Place below the toe of a slope - UV resistant bags should be used
+- Install along a level contour. - ▶ Base of sand bag barrier should be at least 48 inches wide. - ▶ Height of sand bag barrier should be at least 18 inches high. - ▶ 4 inch PVC pipe may be installed between the top layers of sand bags to drain large flood flows. - ▶ Provide area behind barrier for runoff to pond and sediment to settle. - Place below the toe of a slope.

-- Sand bags are more expensive than other barriers, but also more durable - · Burlap should not be used
+- ▶ Sand bags are more expensive than other barriers, but also more durable. - ▶ Burlap should not be used.

-- Inspect after each rain and a minimum of once every two weeks - Reshape or replace damaged sand bags immediately - · Remove buildup of sediment
+- Inspect after each rain. - Reshape or replace damaged sand bags immediately. - ► Replace sediment when it reaches six inches in depth.